Sophisticated Android malware revealed by Wandera

 There are several infection vectors being used to distribute the RedDrop family of malware.
 The one with the broadest reach is through the search giant Baidu.com.
 But users could also visit Sky Mobi, which happens to run one of the largest Android app stores in the world.
 Both sites would ultimately direct the user to download the initial malicious app, which would be masquerading as an app with legitimate functionality for the end user.

 Wandera is warning individuals and organizations with vulnerable devices to disable third-party app stores, unless absolutely necessary for business functionality.
-Other recommendations include enterprise devices being equipped with a security tool that provides visibility into the network traffic, so additional downloads from unofficial sites, command & control and data exfiltration connections can be identified and blocked.
+Other recommendations include enterprise devices being equipped with a security tool that prevents threats in the network, so additional downloads from unofficial sites, command & control and data exfiltration connections can be identified and blocked.

-Eldar Tuvey, CEO at Wandera concluded, “The security industry has shifted away from solutions that run exclusively on the desktop – and now favour a combination of endpoint and network-based defences.
+Eldar Tuvey, CEO at Wandera concluded, “The security industry has shifted away from solutions that run exclusively on the desktop – and now favor a combination of endpoint and network-based defenses.
 I suspect that malware incidents like RedDrop will move mobile solutions, which rely heavily on device-based detection capabilities today, closer to that industry standard.
-The only reason that we were able to detect and dissect RedDrop to this extent – is because our extensive network coverage allowed our researchers to understand – not only the malware itself, but the tremendous infrastructure that supports it.”
+The only reason that we were able to detect and dissect RedDrop to this extent – is because our extensive network coverage allowed our researchers to understand – not only the malware itself but the tremendous infrastructure that supports it.”